-Policy 15: Economic Development
+Policy 12: Economic Development

-7.6.
-The local economy is predominantly rural and in part dependent upon small scale businesses which are scattered throughout the Parish.
+- 7.7.
+The local economy is predominantly rural, and in part dependent upon small scale businesses which are scattered throughout the Parish. - 7.8.
 SPC wish to support economic growth in the Parish in order to create jobs and a strong rural economy.
-The Parish Council therefore wish to to support the sustainable start up of new businesses in the Parish
+SPC therefore wish to support the sustainable start up of new businesses in the Parish. - 7.9.
+Policy 12 provides a supporting context within which such proposals would be considered in the development management process.
+Plainly, the definition of a sustainable location will be a matter of local judgement.
+However, SPC considers that a sustainable location would be either one within Handcross or Pease Pottage or within 800 metres of the settlement boundaries of those settlements, and/or readily accessible to non-car forms of transport.

-Policy 15: Economic Development
+Policy 12: Economic Development

-Proposals which enable the development of businesses uses within the Parish will be supported where proposals are:
+Proposals which enable the development of business uses within the Parish will be supported where proposals are:

-- 1. located in a sustainable location; - 2. in keeping with the character of the area; - 3. respect residential amenity; and - 4. would not have an unacceptable impact on the local road network.
+- 1. Located in a sustainable location; - 2.
+In keeping with the character of the area; - 3.
+Respect residential amenity; and - 4.
+Would not have an unacceptable impact on the local road network.

-Policy 16: Protection of Handcross High Street
+Policy 13: Protection of Handcross High Street

-7.7.
+7.10.
 The village of Handcross is split into two sections by the A23.
 The settlement is predominantly residential in nature.
 The village centre includes a number of commercial units as well shops and services on the High Street.
-Nymans which is run by the National Trust is located adjacent to the High Street.
+Nymans, which is run by the National Trust, is located adjacent to the High Street.
 The village also benefits from two public houses: the Royal Oak; and the Red Lion.
-Collectively these provide important sources of local employment.
+Collectively, these provide important sources of local employment.

-Figure 7: Public House, Handcross
+Figure 8: Public House, Handcross

-7.8.
-Public consultation feedback has highlighted a local desire to support existing businesses which provide local services such as the post offices, sandwich and coffee shops on the High Street.
+- 7.11.
+Public consultation feedback has highlighted a local desire to support existing businesses which provide local services such as the Post Office and sandwich and coffee shops on the High Street. - 7.12.

-- 7.9.
 It is considered important to preserve and enhance the vitality and viability of the shops and services on the High Street.
 In particular, SPC wish to protect existing businesses on the High Street.
 It is however recognised that current permitted development rights contained within the Town and Country Planning (General Permitted Development) (England) Order 2015, enables some changes of use of commercial premises to alternative use without the need for planning permission.
-This includes some changes to residential use. - 7.10.
-Where possible, in order to sustain the local retail economy, SPC wish to protect the High Street from proposals which seek to change the use of A1 shops and A4 drinking establishments to alternative uses11.
-The SNP therefore seeks to resist the change of use of businesses on Handcross High Street unless it can be demonstrated the current use is no longer viable.
+This includes some changes to residential use. - 7.13.
+Where possible, in order to sustain the local retail economy, SPC wish to protect the High Street from proposals which seek to change the use of A1 shops and A4 drinking establishments to alternative uses.11 The SNP therefore seeks to resist the change of use of businesses on Handcross High Street unless it can be demonstrated the current use is no longer viable.
+In these circumstances it must be demonstrated that the site has been marketed for at least 6 months with no interest being shown prior to an application being made.

-Policy 16: Protection of Handcross High Street
+Policy 13: Protection of Handcross High Street